Tennyson Guyer: Congress

 He was elected as a Republican to the Ninety-third and to the four succeeding Congresses, serving Ohio's District 4 in the United States House of Representatives, and served from January 3, 1973, until his death from a heart attack on April 12, 1981, in Alexandria, Virginia.
 While serving as Congressman in 1979, he led the Cocaine Task Force as chairman, committed to curbing the drug's use in the US.

 As a congressman, he was well known for traveling cross country and internationally to deliver speeches.

 Death

-While inside his house in Alexandria, Virginia, he died in his sleep on April 12, 1981 while serving his fourth term in office.
+While inside his house in Alexandria, Virginia, he died in his sleep on April 12, 1981 while serving his fifth term in office.
 A heart problem was suspected as the cause, but was not confirmed immediately following the death.
 Later sources state his cause of death as a heart attack.
 He was interred in Maple Grove Cemetery in his hometown of Findlay, Ohio.